We are currently in the process of updating this chapter and we appreciate your patience whilst this is being completed.

 In a prognostic study patients with a particular illness are identified, followed forward in time, and their outcomes measured.
 Conditions associated with the outcome are identified; these are known as prognostic factors.

-Prognostic factors are similar to risk factors in conventional cohort studies, but they occur at a different stage on the disease spectrum, after the onset of the condition under investigation.
+Prognostic factors are similar to risk factors in conventional cohort studies, but they may occur at a different stage on the disease spectrum: risk factors are present before the development of a disease, whereas prognostic factors may either have been present before the onset (e.g. sex, smoking behaviour) of the disease under investigation, or have developed afterwards (e.g. tumour size, high white cell count).

 There are several other important differences between prognostic factors and risk factors:2